anguyen44/nodejs_auth/note.md

 //bit-bucket == github == gitlab

-//we can deploy on "RENDER" or "VERSEL"
+//we can deploy on "RENDER" or "VERCEL"

 //upload first codes project to git